vespa-engine/blog/_posts/2023-01-06-improving-zero-shot-ranking-with-vespa.md

 of datasets**.

 ## Next blog post in this series

-In the next post in this series on zero-shot ranking, we introduce a hybrid ranking model and evaluate it on the BEIR benchmark.
+In the next post in this series on zero-shot ranking, we introduce a hybrid ranking model, a model which combines multi-vector representations with BM25.
+This hybrid model overcomes the limitations of single-vector embedding models, and we prove its effectiveness in a zero-shot setting on the BEIR benchmark.